Pomilusky/data-cleaning-pandas/README.md

 3. Men in between their 20's and their 40's are going to be the most common prey.

-This is a summarize, for further reading go to [Exploring Data](https://github.com/Pomilusky/sharky/blob/Pomilusky/Code/1.ExploringData.ipynb).
+This is a summarize, for further reading go to [0.
+Exploring](https://github.com/Pomilusky/sharky/blob/Pomilusky/Code/1.ExploringData.ipynb).
+## 👩‍💻My code👨‍💻:
+I have numbered all the notebooks so it is eassier to follow the code.

+There is one of the files that is not numbered, the functions file.
+I haven't numbered